 SPD Explorer's Post #322

 In July 2016 five explorers spent a week in Gunnison, CO attending the LEEPAAC conference.
 The conference is a yearly event that brings together Posts from around the area, even other states, to put on display the skills they have learned.
 The explorers had a great time, made friends, and got a different perspective on how other Posts operate.
-Kendrick Thompson also received an award, along with his team consisting of explorers from other Posts, for their work during an Officer Down scenario.
+Kendrick Thompson also received an award, along with his team consisting of explorers from other Posts, for their work during an officer down scenario.

 Many former Explorers of the Sterling Police Department’s program are currently working in agencies which include the Sterling Police Department, the Sterling Department of Corrections, Fort Morgan Police Department, Logan County Sheriff’s Office, and the Colorado State Patrol.
 Explorer Sgt.
 Andrew De Souza was recently hired by the Colorado State Patrol Port Authority and started working for them in January 2018.

 If you have a son or a daughter in school who is interested in law enforcement as a career, the Explorers Program would be good exposure for them.
 To contact an Advisor and gain further details regarding the program, please call (970) 522-3512 and ask for Sgt.
 Baca or Detective Cantrell.